nforgeio/neonKUBE/Images/alpine/README.md

 This image includes the following packages:

 * [tini](https://github.com/krallin/tini) is a simple init manager that can be used to ensure that zombie processes are reaped and that Linux signals are forwarded to sub-processes.
+* [wget](https://www.gnu.org/software/wget/) is a network tool for downloading files, etc.